elastic/rally-tracks/k8s_metrics/README.md

 ### `append-no-conflicts-metrics-with-fast-refresh`

 Index a metrics document corpus while indexing a small Kibana corpus to a separate fast refresh index.
 This challange simulates indexing to a smaller index with fast refresh enabled at 3 documents per second (default) while concurrently bulk indexing to a larger data stream.
 The race ends once all fast refresh documents have been indexed.
-This challenge can be executed against serverless Elasticsearch.
+This challenge can be executed against serverless Elasticsearch and requires the `kibana_system` security role for the authenticated user.

 #### Parameters